Declared Noise Emission Values of Information

-The basic noise emission values to be declared or stated are the mean A-weighted sound power level, LWA,m and the mean A-weighted emission sound pressure level at the operator or bystander positions, LpA,m.
-These are arithmetic mean values based upon measurements on a sample of machines in accordance with ECMA‑74.
+The primary noise emission value to be declared or stated is the mean A-weighted sound power level, LWA,m.
+Optionally, the mean A-weighted emission sound pressure level at the operator or bystander positions, LpA,m may be declared in addition to LWA,m.
+Both LWA,m and LpA,m are arithmetic mean values based upon measurements on a sample of machines in accordance with ECMA‑74.

-The mean A-weighted sound power level for the batch of machines permits comparison of noise emissions between different products and permits predictions of installation or work-place noise immission levels, as described in ECMA TR/27.
+The mean A-weighted sound power level, LWA,m for the batch of machines permits comparison of noise emissions between different products and permits predictions of installation or work-place noise immission levels, as described in ECMA TR/27.

 Although the most useful quantity for calculating immission levels due to one or more sound sources is the A‑weighted sound power level of the individual source(s), the A‑weighted emission sound pressure level may also be useful in estimating the immission level in the immediate vicinity of an isolated piece of equipment.

 To avoid confusion between sound power levels and emission sound pressure levels, the mean A‑weighted sound power level, LWA,m is stated in bels (B) and the A‑weighted emission sound pressure level, LpA,m is stated in decibels (dB).

 This Ecma publication is also approved as ISO 9296.